throughputer/grafword-sso-tutorial/README.md

 Grafword login utilizes "implicit flow", a method of OAuth 2.0.
 For a successful application login, the id_token will be returned in the protected route(s).

+[Demo](https://blue.estimatorlab.com/) - Check out our live demo to see the app in action!

 ## Prerequisites

 These instructions require a Linux-based system with `npm` installed.